tchoo-oracle/jms-livelabs-staging-developer/java-management/sandbox-labs/setup-a-fleet/setup-a-fleet.md

   Click **Close** and **Done** once the download is complete.
 The downloaded file will be used in [Lab 2: Install Management Agent on your Managed Instances using Cloud Shell](?lab=install-management-agent-script) to install the Management Agent.
 You can still download the installation script after the fleet is created.

-8. After JMS is linked to the management agent, it will collect information on your Java runtimes.
+8. After JMS is linked to the management agent, it will collect information on your Java Runtimes.
 As the management agent will scan the instance periodically, the information may not appear immediately.
 The scanning frequency can be changed here.

 9. Click the fleet.
 In the detail page, click on **Modify Agent Settings**.